ModelEarth/community/projects/cinematic/README.md

 4. [Apache ECharts 3D Globe](https://echarts.apache.org/examples/en/editor.html?c=globe-layers&gl=1).
 Could also update timeline slider in OpenStreetMaps so earthquakes change as slider moves on <a href="https://model.earth/country-data/map/">3D Globe with Timeline</a>.
 Here's a version with [changing country boundaries](/mbgl-timeslider/demo/).

-## International Input-Output Visualization using AI
+## Input-Output Visualization

 Our modeled images approximate reality as a tool for understanding international commerce.
-By combining UN import-export data with datasets trained using millions of international photos and illustrations.
-Midjourney prompts used are below images.
+By combining UN import-export data with Large Language Models (LLM) trained using location photos, prompts driven by NAICS data are used to approximate locations.

 <img src="/io/coders/img/DreamStudio_NAICS_111339_-_Other_Noncitrus_Fruit_Farming_closeu_2d1ab81d-6281-44bf-8fb5-efd584f0461a.png" style="width:100%">
 NAICS 111339 - Other Noncitrus Fruit Farming closeup, Ecuador landscape